When to File Reinstatement Application

 - If you have never been issued a United States Social Security Number (SSN), submit a Request for Exemption from Social Security Number Requirement.

-- Do not begin orientation or employment until you are assigned a temporary permit number .
+For information on applying for a temporary permit, see RN/LPN Temporary Permit.
+Carefully read the instructions about when you may apply.
+Do not begin orientation or employment until you are assigned a temporary permit number.